jon-heard/obsidian-inline-scripts/README.md

 This HOW-TO assumes that you have read and understood [HOW-TO: Create a new shortcut](#how-to-create-a-new-shortcut), and are at least aware that [HOW-TO: Add an existing shortcut-file to a vault](#how-to-add-an-existing-shortcut-file-to-a-vault) shows how to setup an existing shortcut-file.

 A shortcut-file contains multiple shortcuts.
 Each shortcut contains a Test string and an Expansion string.
-A shortcut-file will typically bundle collections of shortcuts that work toward a common goal, such as a particular functionality (saving & loading) or a particular system (a tabletop RPG system).
+A shortcut-file will typically bundle collections of shortcuts that work toward a common goal, such as a particular functionality (saving & loading) or a particular system (Dungeons and Dragons).

 ### Examples
 Here is a minimal example of a shortcut-file's contents: